Optimal Policy Choices Under Uncertainty: Empirical Bayes

 In the previous section I considered an oracle planner who forms a posterior over policy impacts $\{(WTP_j, G_j)\}_{j=1}^{J}$, taking as their prior the correctly specified distribution of true policy impacts.
 In practice, however, it may be the case that the planner does not know the true distribution of those policy impacts, and so is not able to construct posterior means and derive the optimal local spending rule as before.
 In this section I propose an empirical Bayes approach to approximate the optimal but infeasible local spending rule of the oracle planner.
 The empirical Bayes approach uses an estimate of the distribution of policy impacts, together with sample estimates and their standard errors, to produce shrunk posterior mean estimates.

-To estimate the distribution of policy impacts, I assume $(WTP_j, G_j)$ are drawn independently from an unknown prior that varies with policy type, and observed sample estimates $\{(\widehat{WTP}_j, \widehat{G}_j)\}_{j=1}^{J}$ are conditionally Gaussian and unbiased.
-Despite the unbiasedness of the sample estimates for the true policy impacts, I show in Section \ref{sec_3.2} that a sample plug-in approach---which solves for the optimal local spending rule using a sample plug-in version of the gradient---can perform poorly.
+To estimate the distribution of policy impacts, I assume $(WTP_j, G_j)$ are drawn independently from an unknown prior that varies with policy type, and maintain the assumption that observed sample estimates $\{(\widehat{WTP}_j, \widehat{G}_j)\}_{j=1}^{J}$ are conditionally Gaussian and unbiased.
+Despite the unbiasedness of the sample estimates for the true policy impacts, I show in Section \ref{sec_3.2} that a sample plug-in approach---which solves for the optimal local spending rule by replacing posterior means with sample estimates---can perform poorly.
 This result is valid for any number of policies $J$, fixing the sampling noise of the sample estimates, and so is not resolved as the number of policies for which I observe sample estimates grows, unless the sample estimates grow arbitrarily precise.
 Thus, rather than simply plugging sample estimates into the planner's local problem, in this paper I develop an empirical Bayes approach to obtain asymptotically optimal decisions in the planner's local problem.

-I use an adaptation of modern empirical Bayes methods to estimate the most-likely prior for $\{(WTP_j, G_j)\}_{j=1}^{J}$ under the proposed model for the observed sample estimates $\{(\widehat{WTP}_j, \widehat{G}_j)\}_{j=1}^{J}$.
-This estimated prior yields posterior mean estimates of benefit and net cost, which can be plugged into \eqref{eq:post_grad} to obtain an estimate of the posterior expected gradient.
-The empirical Bayes local spending rule then solves the local problem of \eqref{eq:objective} with this estimated posterior expected gradient.
-In Section \ref{sec_3.5} I provide theoretical convergence results showing that the empirical Bayes approach approximates the oracle planner's local problem arbitrarily well as the number of policies grows.
+I propose two different approaches to estimate posterior means.
+In the first approach (Section \ref{sec_3.3.1}), I assume the true distribution of policy impacts lies in a parametric class and estimate this distribution parametrically.
+In the second approach (Section \ref{sec_3.3.2}), I do not impose a parametric form for the true distribution of policy impacts and use an adaptation of modern empirical Bayes methods to nonparametrically estimate the distribution.
+These estimated distributions yield posterior mean estimates of benefit and net cost, which can be plugged into \eqref{eq:post_grad} to obtain estimates of the posterior expected gradient.
+The empirical Bayes local spending rule, either parametric or nonparametric, then solves the local problem of \eqref{eq:objective} with the respective estimated posterior expected gradient.
+In Section \ref{sec_3.5} I provide theoretical convergence results showing that the empirical Bayes approaches approximate the oracle planner's local problem arbitrarily well as the number of policies grows, with the nonparametric approach coming at the expense of slower rates for certain policy environments.